Work About Process Blog Contact

 />

-<p id="firstName-error">{inputErrors.firstName?.join(', ')}</p>
+<p id="name-error">{inputErrors.name?.join(', ')}</p>

 </div>